gkaretka/slilike/README.md

 Flask application runs on 8080.
 ClickHouse uses default port configuration.
 This example is not what clickhouse is truly good at (large quantities of immutable data) but it gets job done anyway.
 ClickHouse table is using `CollapsingMergeTree` so rows can be removed.
 This table engine is most suitable for this application (easy setup for data modification/deletion).
+In order to get most of the ClickHouse, table should be wider, data insertion rate lower and data should be inserted in batches.

 Application stores "ratings" for some random poll.
 These can be modified, each user can vote only once (no login check, just type your nickname :) ).
 Results present average score, number of